 Easy, peasy, right?

 Calendar even detects time zone differences and integrates with Google, Outlook, Office 365, or iCloud calendar.
 You can even use it to buffer meeting times so that you never run late from one meeting to another.
+With that, you can further optimize meeting times.

 Know the best day and time to hold a meeting.